The ALPINE-CRISTAL-JWST Survey: Gas-phase abundance gradients of main sequence star-forming galaxies and their kinematics at $4 < z < 6$: Emission line measurements

-We correct for dust reddening by comparing the observed Balmer line ratios to the theoretical values on an annulus-to-annulus basis.
-We assume the theoretical \Ha/\Hb\ ratio equal to $2.86$ as expected for case-B recombination (i.e., ionising photons are absorbed as soon as they are emitted) and an electron temperature of $T_e$\,$\sim$\,$10^4$ K \citep[][Table~4.2]{Osterbrock2006}.
+We corrected for dust reddening by comparing the observed Balmer line ratios to the theoretical values on an annulus-to-annulus basis.
+We assumed the theoretical \Ha/\Hb\ ratio equal to $2.86$ as expected for case-B recombination (i.e. ionising photons are absorbed as soon as they are emitted) and an electron temperature of $T_e$\,$\sim$\,$10^4$ K \citep[][Table~4.2]{Osterbrock2006}.
 We then assume the nebular extinction that follows the \citet{Calzetti2000} curve.
-For CRISTAL-06a and 25, the \Hb\ emission is too weak in the individual annuli, we then apply the correction using a global $A_{V}$ which is inferred from the spectrum integrated over a larger aperture with size covering the entire galaxy.
-For other galaxies, the mean offset between the radially resolved and integrated $A_V$ is $0.05$ with a standard deviation of $0.34$, so while individual annuli can deviate, the typical variation in $A_V$ is small compared to the uncertainties, and would not significantly change the measured gradients of CRISTAL-06a and 25.
+For CRISTAL-06a and 25, the \Hb\ emission is too weak in the individual annuli, so we applied the correction using a global $A_{V}$, which is inferred from the spectrum integrated over a larger aperture with size covering the entire galaxy.
+For other galaxies, the mean offset between the radially resolved and integrated $A_V$ is $0.05$ with a standard deviation of $0.34$, so while individual annuli can deviate, the typical variation in $A_V$ is small compared to the uncertainties and would not significantly change the measured gradients of CRISTAL-06a and 25.
+CRISTAL-06b has no \Hb\ detection even in the integrated spectrum, so we adopt only diagnostics that are close in wavelength for inferring metallicity.